“What’s new?” This question ranks high on the FAQ list when you run into someone you haven’t seen for a while.

 The IHRC in Minneapolis is the depository for the organization’s historical membership and other records.
-If you think a relative was a member, visit <www.ihrc.umn.edu/research/vitrage> and type Order Sons of Italy into the Search field to learn what records the IHRC holds.
-But as mentioned above, if you find a promising entry, you’ll need to visit the center or hire someone to check the records for you.
+If you think a relative was a member, visit the IHRC Archives page and type Order Sons of Italy into the Search field to learn what records the IHRC holds.
+But as mentioned above, if you find a promising entry, you’ll need to visit the center or contact them for off-site research possibilities.

 5. Naming traditions

 Learning the traditional naming pattern many Italians followed might help you identify more relatives in Italian records.
 Most couples stuck to the custom of naming the first son after the father’s father; the second son after the mother’s father; the third son after the father; the first daughter after the father’s mother; the second daughter after the mother’s mother; and the third daughter after the mother.
 If you haven’t identified your immigrant ancestor’s parents, you can make an educated guess about their given names based on this pattern.

 For example, Salvatore and Angelina (Vallarelli) Ebetino named their children—listed in birth order—as follows: